bhisaac/5eFP/5eFP-SRD.md

 **_Discard your action to Hide_.** You make a DEX check in an attempt to hide, following the rules for hiding.
 If you succeed, you gain certain benefits, as described in the “Unseen Attackers and Targets” section.

-## Object Interaction (Interact with Object)
+## Object Interaction (Interact with an Object)

-You normally interact with an object while doing something else, such as when you draw a sword as part of an attack.
+**_Discard your action to Interact with an Object_.** You normally interact with an object while doing something else, such as when you draw a sword as part of an attack.
 When an object requires your action for its use, you take the Use an Object action.
 This action is also useful when you want to interact with more than one object on your turn.

 You gain one free object interaction each turn.
 Additional object interactions discard your action.